rebstan97/AttackGraphGeneration/DeveloperGuide.md

 ### Event Sequence Reconstruction
 To chain up relevant events together, the program goes through the event logs (hosted within Splunk) in reverse chronological order from the notable event while doing a backwards depth-first traversal on the attack graph starting from where a notable event has occurred concurrently.
 At each node during the traversal, the event logs dictate the path the algorithm takes:
 * Traverse from a State node to a preceding Vulnerability node if an exploitation event for that vulnerability has occurred
-* Traverse from a Vulnerability node to a preceding State node if the vulnerability event occurred when the attacker was initially at the preceding state node's host (by checking the source of the event), or if there is an event involving this State node (source) and the vulnerable node (destination)
+* Traverse from a Vulnerability node to a preceding State node if the vulnerability event occurred when the attacker was initially at the preceding state node's host (by checking the source of the event)

 An event sequence / attack path is complete when an event originating from an external IP address to an entry host has been identified.